-Jan Jorgensen is in his first season as Utah State’s outside linebackers coach.
-He brings 10 years of collegiate coaching experience to USU and the 2025 season will be his fifth working with head coach Bronco Mendenhall.
+Jan Jorgensen is in his second season as Utah State’s outside linebackers coach.
+He has 11 years of collegiate coaching experience and the 2026 season will be his sixth working with head coach Bronco Mendenhall.

 Jorgensen came to Utah State after spending the 2024 season as the edges coach at New Mexico.
 He helped the Lobos to a 5-7 record, marking the program’s most wins in eight years.
 Their season was highlighted by a 38-35 victory against No. 19 Washington State, snapping a 26-game losing streak against nationally ranked teams.
 The UNM victory was its first win over a top-20 team since 1994 and its first non-conference win against a top-20 opponent since 1940.